 In Elven legend, the Dread Wolf was a trickster that lied to lock away his fellow gods in an inescapable prison.
 In Trespasser, we learn that the story wasn't quite how the Dalish remember it.
 Instead, Solas aimed to free his fellow elves from slavery, revolting against his fellow gods and creating the Fade in the process following Mythal's murder.

-By his own confession, Solas has a master plan to restore the Elven empire back to its original glory (interesting parallel here with Tevinter philosophies represented throughout Dragon Age lore, but that's a whole other discussion) after he closed off the "old gods" within the Fade's realm.
+By his own confession, Solas has a master plan to restore the Elven empire back to its original glory (interesting parallel here with Tevinter philosophies represented throughout Dragon Age lore, but that's a whole other discussion) after he closed off the "Forgotten Ones" within the Fade's realm.
 When the veil was created, its conception stripped the ancient elves of their immortality and incredibly powerful magic.
 This choice eventually led to the complete downfall of elves as a people, resulting in the elves we meet in-game that are either among the nomad-like Dalish or the impoverished city elves stuck within the alienage, ripe for slavers to pick.

 While Solas seemed regretful, that didn't stop me from wanting to punch him in the face.
 When our Inquisitor was seen stabbing a dagger into a map of Tevinter with a promise to hunt down the Dread Wolf, my vengeful heart sang with the chance to take him out.
 The downside to that is that I haven't been able to stop obsessing over his arc since then, something that the teasers for Dragon Age 4 have only amplified.